Gabe’s Tower demolition continues

-The tower has been knocked down and contractors used a wrecking ball to take down most of the building.
+Workers resumed using a wrecking ball to take down the upper floors of the 13 story building.

-Crews were seen using excavators to separate the debris into piles Monday.
+The covering at the front entrance was torn down as part of Monday’s start of the removal of the once iconic building.

+Contractors say once the upper floors are removed, they’ll use excavators to remove the rest of the building.

 For the latest breaking news and stories from across the